compulim/autohotkey-boss-fs-1-wl/README.md

 This script enables [BOSS FS-1-WL Wireless Footswitch](https://www.boss.info/us/products/fs-1-wl/) to use inside AutoHotKey v2 via MIDI in Windows.

+It can be extended to support any types of MIDI input device.

 ## Background

 [BOSS FS-1-WL Wireless Footswitch](https://www.boss.info/us/products/fs-1-wl/) is a wireless footswitch designed for guitar amp and PC.